kayashaolu/webarch-assign-3/README.md

   - **slug**: the unique slug of the blog post.
 For example, the blog post: A Mindful Shift of Focus should have the slug: a-mindful-shift-of-focus.md
   - **title**: the title of the blog post.
 For example for the A Mindful Shift of Focus.md post, the title should be: "A Mindful Shift of Focus"
   - **content**: the content of the blog post.
 This should contain all of the HTML content that is after the title of your pages.
 The goal is to grab the content of the blog post from this api instead of hardcoding it in your webserver.
- - Accept the following body parameters:
+ - Accept the following body parameters with content type "application/json":
   - slug
   - title
   - content